neuroinformatics-unit/datashuttle/docs/source/pages/user_guides/use-validation-templates.md

 Clicking the checkbox will turn on `Template Validation` and these can be set for subject and session independent.
-If the input is left empty, no name template will be applied.
+If the input is left empty, no Validation Template will be applied.

-Fill in the subject or session name template—any changes will be automatically saved.
+Fill in the subject or session Validation Template—any changes will be automatically saved.
 These settings will persist across ``datashuttle`` sessions.